Lhongpei/BenLOC/README.md

 This dataset consists of instances of the classic Set Covering Problem.
 Each instance requires finding the minimum number of sets that cover all elements in a universe.
 The problem is formulated as a MIP problem.
 This dataset is generated on our own and contains 3994 instances.

-#### Independent Set
+#### Maximum Independent Set

-This dataset addresses the Independent Set Problem, where the goal is to find the largest set of vertices in a graph such that no two vertices are adjacent.
+This dataset addresses the Maximum Independent Set Problem, where the goal is to find the largest set of vertices in a graph such that no two vertices are adjacent.
 Each instance is modeled as a MIP, with the objective of maximizing the size of the independent set.
 This dataset is generated on our own and contains 1604 instances.

 #### NN Verification